auval/Functify/README.md

 ```

-### Notes
+### Implementation Notes

-- The `Bundle` argument is created once, when the first `execute()` is called, and the
+- An empty `Bundle` object is created when the `execute()` is called, and the
   same object is passed through all the calls in the flow - serving as a generic
   way to pass data between stags.
+  - You can use an existing Bundle and pass it to the execution flow using setBundle();
 - Each step of the flow is presented as one `Functify.Func` Object, and `Functify` iterates over the `Func`
-  list efficiently - without creating any new objects.
+  list.
 - Currently there's only one worked thread employed.
 It's easy enough to extend Functify to employ more threads or a thread pool, though.
+- The worker thread is created statically once, and lives throughout the life of the app (this is a best practice).
-- In the Activity's onDestroy() you must call Functify.onDestroy() -- to prevent memory leaks
+- In the Activity's onDestroy() you must call Functify.onDestroy() -- to prevent memory leaks.
+  It will stop the flow after the current step finishes, prevent calling the next step.
 - If you need a background tasks to live longer than your Activity - isolate the call from the context, and don't call the onDestroy().
     - ie. Don't hold any reference (even implicit) to a View or an Activity, use static class or a separate class
 - The exception handler is optional.
 If none defined, it will fail silently.
   The `eh` FExceptionHandler omitted  from the above example can be
+- A `FuncFlow` is also a `Runnable`, with all needed initialization done in its `run()` method.
+So and you can start it yourself like any other Runnable.

 ```java
     Functify.FExceptionHandler eh = new Functify.FExceptionHandler() {